zulily/boilerplate/README.md

     zulily/fizzbuzz                 HEAD                  4f679023d74c        5 seconds ago      1.94 MB

 See the generated `Makefile` in your `boilerplate`-created project for more details and build targets

+## Limitations and known issues

+Boilerplate produces `x86_64`-compatible Linux binaries, and has not been used on OSX or Windows.